namitha-santhosh/Devops-project/README.md

 **AWS EC2 Instance Creation:**

 - An AWS EC2 instance was created for hosting the database server (PostgreSql)

--
-- Also its security groups were configured
+- Also its security groups for the PostgreSql was configured

 **PostgreSQL Installation and Configuration:**